Deep analysis of AnQi CMS: How to use it cleverly{% tagDataList %}Label precise aggregation of content?

 {% endtagDataList %}

-Here,archivesIt is a variable name you define, used to store{% tagDataList %}the document list returned by the tag.
+Here, archivesIs a variable name you define, used for storage{% tagDataList %}The document list returned by the tag.

 Detailed explanation of core parameters, grasp the pulse of content acquisition:

 • This is{% tagDataList %}The most core parameter.
-When you are on the detail page of a label (for exampletag/list.htmlortag/index.html), Anqi CMS will intelligently identify the Tag ID of the current page, at which time you do not need to explicitly pass intagIdParameters, tags will be automatically retrieved and used to query documents with the current page's Tag ID.
+When you are on the detail page of a tag (such astag/list.htmlortag/index.html), Anqi CMS will intelligently identify the Tag ID of the current page, at this time you do not need to explicitly pass intagIdThe parameter will automatically retrieve and use the current page's Tag ID to query the document.

-• However, if you want to display content under a specific tag on other pages, such as a module on the homepage, the sidebar of an article detail page, or a standalone special topic page, you need to do it manually.tagId="[Tag ID]"Specify the tag ID of the content you want to retrieve clearly.
-For example, to retrieve all documents under the 'Marketing' tag with ID 5, you can usetagId="5".
+• However, if you want to display content under a specific tag on other pages, such as a module on the homepage, the sidebar of an article detail page, or an independent special topic page, you need to manually go throughtagId="[Tag ID]"Specify the label ID you want to retrieve the content for.
+For example, to retrieve all documents under the "Marketing" label with ID 5, you can usetagId="5".

 2. moduleId: Limit the scope of the content model

-• English CMS supports flexible content models, such as “article model” (usuallymoduleId="1") and “product model” (usuallymoduleId="2")et al. If you only want to get the associated document tags under a specific model, you can usemoduleId="[模型ID]"to filter.
-For example,moduleId="1"will only return documents under the "article model", ensuring the accuracy of the content.
+• The AnQi CMS supports flexible content models, such as the "article model" (usuallymoduleId="1"), and the "product model" (usuallymoduleId="2")et al. If you only want to get the label-related documents under a specific model, you can usemoduleId="[模型ID]"to filter.
+For example,moduleId="1"it will only return the documents under the 'Article Model', ensuring the accuracy of the content.

-• This parameter is used to limit the number of documents returned in each query.
+• This parameter is used to limit the number of documents returned each time a query is made.
 For example,limit="10"only 10 documents will be displayed.

 5. type: Switch the display type of the list

-• typeThe parameter defines the display style of the list.
+• typeThe parameter defines the way the list is presented.

-• type="list"Is the default value, it will return directly.limitThe parameter specifies the number of document lists.
+• type="list"It is the default value, it will return directly.limitThe parameter specifies the number of document lists.

 • type="page"It means you want to build a paginated document list.
-When usingtype="page"When, you also need to combine the security CMS of{% pagination %}tags to render pagination navigation, providing users with a better browsing experience.
+When usingtype="page"When,you also need to combine AnQi CMS's{% pagination %}tags to render pagination navigation,providing a better browsing experience for users.

-• For CMS users who have deployed multiple sites,siteIdThe parameter can ensure that you can call data across sites or limit it to the current site.In general, if you only manage one site, you do not need to fill in this parameter, the system will handle it by default.
+• For users of the security CMS deployed on multiple sites,siteIdThe parameter ensures that you can call across sites or limit the call to the current site.In most cases, if you only manage one site, you do not need to fill in this parameter, the system will handle it by default.

 Traverse the document object to extract the required information:

-{% tagDataList %}The tag will take the set of documents obtained as an array object (we name it)archives)Return.
-Within the tag, you can use{% for item in archives %}a loop to process each document object one by one.
+{% tagDataList %}The tag will take the collection of obtained documents as an array object (we name itarchivesReturn.
+You can use{% for item in archives %}to iterate over each document object.
 Eachitemrepresents an independent document and contains rich field information, such as:

 etc., you can flexibly call according to your actual needs.

-Practice Exercise: An example of a typical Tag list page template
+Practice exercise: A typical Tag list page template example

 <meta charset="UTF-8">